 “Oxfam takes a practical approach and involves local people.
 That’s what real community development is all about.”

 “I am confident my support, both now and in the future, will really change the lives of people living in poverty.”

-Mary has travelled to many places around the world but it was a visit to rural Samoa that really opened her eyes to the way many people in poverty live and how basic their needs are.
+Mary has travelled to many places around the world but it was a visit to rural Samoa that really opened her eyes to the way many people in poverty live and they lack basic resources we can take for granted.

 “I know that by giving a hand up, many people can thrive.
 That’s why I really like the work Oxfam does with Rural Training Centres in Vanuatu.
 It meets the needs of everyone in the community – providing water and sanitation facilities, a place for young people to gain an education, and a place for communities to shelter during times of emergencies.”

 Since retiring, Mary has had to keep a closer eye on how much she spends.
 “Every time I read a story about a community Oxfam has helped, I want to donate,” says Mary.
-However we all know that this isn’t always practical.
-That is why Mary has decided to leave a gift to Oxfam in her Will.
-Her family, friends and loved ones have also been included, but she’s recognised that it’s important to include causes you feel passionate about.
+Because this isn’t always practical, Mary decided to leave a gift to Oxfam in her Will.
+Her family, friends and loved ones have also been included in her Will, but she’s recognised that it’s important for her to include a cause she feels passionate about.